 Caste discrimination and atrocities

 She was born in 1933 as one of twelve children of Kankali and Paapi, who were labourers.
-Medini remembered how revolutionary it was to even name her Medini – a distinctly upper caste name.
+When asked, Medini refused to be identified by her caste or community.
+She remembered how revolutionary it was to even name her Medini – a distinctly upper caste name.
 “It just wasn’t acceptable back then.
 Even in school, I was sneered at,” she told me.
 But her voice and skills found quick acceptance.
 From the time she was five years old, she was the lead singer in her school and took part in many plays.

 Her biography says that children from backward castes were expected to go to school in a thorthumundu – a waistcloth – and that she was happy when her relative, a tailor, stitched a frock for her from scrap cloth pieces.
 By the time she reached Class VI, the Bengal famine was raging and food and money were scarce.
 She had to discontinue her studies at the missionary school as her parents were unable to pay the fee of 15 chakras.